Gaza Americans urge Washington to include them in Israel visa deal

 "This really shows unfortunately Israeli continuously persistent intentional discrimination and dehumanization of U.S citizens who are Palestinians," he added.

-(Additional reporting by Abdelhadi Ramahi in Dubai Reporting and writing by Nidal al-Mughrabi; Editing by David Gregorio)
+(Additional reporting by Abdelhadi Ramahi in Dubai Reporting and writing by Nidal al-Mughrabi; Editing by David Gregorio and Andrea Ricci)

 ((dan.williams@thomsonreuters.com; +972 (0) 2 6322202; Reuters Messaging: dan.williams.reuters.com@reuters.net))